Becoming a volunteer

 To volunteer for FRU you must:

-You must take out your first case within one year of attending a training day.
+You must take out your first case within one year of attending a training course.
 This is to make sure that your training is up-to-date.

 Volunteering